 Male Gaze: In "Mudd's Women", the camera rather obviously pans to the women's derrieres as they walk along the corridors of the Enterprise after leaving the transporter room.

 Master-Apprentice Chain: Pike—>Kirk—>Sulu (although seen briefly in TOS, the Pike-Kirk relationship is only shown in any detail in the reboot and in the non-canon Expanded Universe).
 Chekov appears to have been a mentee of Kirk as well, but ended up on a different career path (in Starfleet Intelligence as opposed to starship command) after the second movie.

 Men Are the Expendable Gender - Only three female redshirts were killed in the whole series, whereas dozens of male Starfleet personnel were killed.

 In one of the three aversions ("By Any Other Name") the Black Dude Dies First trope is also averted, as the white female redshirt is killed by the Kelvans (sparing the black male redshirt in the party) when the Kelvan could have killed both of them just as easily.
 Probably Fair for Its Day.

 We mostly see this from the senior staff, which is part of their role in helping Kirk make decisions: he needs their expert opinion, and a command staff of yes-men is a recipe for disaster in any organization.
 Lower-level personnel who question orders get smacked down rather hard by Kirk.
 Kirk's flouting of orders from Starfleet Command and civilian government officials, though, completely fulfulls the trope.

-Mind Rape: Used by the Platoians in "Plato's Stepchildren", with the most blatant example being Parmen forcing Spock to laugh and cry.
+Mind Rape: Used by the Platonians in "Plato's Stepchildren", with the most blatant example being Parmen forcing Spock to laugh and cry.